 David Brewis, one half of acclaimed indie heroes Field Music, wants to flip Donald Trump’s wig.
-The Sunderland musician is so enraged by the pussy grabbin’ politician’s politics that he’s written a satirical funk album, ‘45’, and released it via his solo project School Of Language.
+The Sunderland musician is so enraged by the pussy grabbin’ politician’s antics that he’s written a satirical funk album, ‘45’, and released it via his solo project School Of Language.
 It’s kind of an aural musical, narrated by the cast of oddballs Trump surrounds himself with.
 Now that Trump’s touched down in London town for his controversial state visit, we spoke to Brewis about The Donald, the Trump Baby and why Brexit can’t be funny.

 Why make a musical as opposed to a straight-up protest record?